maxxberg/maxxberg.containers/README.md

-# Ansible Collection - maxxberg.container
+# Ansible Collection - maxxberg.docker

+Does not contain docker related roles.
+(Almost) Everything got migrated to podman utilizing kubernetes style definitions and quadlets.

 Documentation for the collection.